assaultcube/AC/docs/mappers_readme.txt

-The current texture set is somewhat sensitive to very bright light, a good effect can be achieved by using (7-12  100-180) raduis/strengh  lights to add some "ambient" lighning first , and use smaller 2/3 255 for the highlights (where there are lamps/lamp models) by no means use the L button please. :)
+The current texture set is somewhat sensitive to very bright light, a good effect can be achieved by using (7-12  100-180) raduis/strengh  lights to add some "ambient" lighning first , and use smaller 2/3 255 for the highlights (where there are lamps/lamp models) By no means use the L button please. :)